General Bartolomé Mitre Railway: The Buenos Aires-Tucumán express

-The Buenos Aires-Tucumán Express was a service that made its first trip in the 1969 after two years working in the maintenance of the infraestructure of the branch.
+The Buenos Aires-Tucumán Express was a service that made its first trip in the 1969 after two years working in the maintenance of the infrastructure of the branch.
 The service joined Buenos Aires and Tucumán taking 15 hours to make 1,156 km between both cities.
 The service on board included a restaurant, ambient music, air conditioning among other comforts.

 The Express was considered one of the most luxurious trains in the world at the time, becoming one of the most emblematic services by Ferrocarriles Argentinos.

 Some of the works made that contributed to the success of the Express included 357 km of new rail tracks in Santiago del Estero Province and José León Suárez in Greater Buenos Aires, reparating and maintenance of rolling stock in Rosario workshops, remodelation of Hitachi coaches in Junín workshops, brand new Fiat-Concord coaches acquired, remodelling of stations, level crossings, bridges, signalling, construction of new platforms, installation of a luggage belts in Retiro, electronic signs in the main stations of the line (Retiro, Tucumán, Rosario, La Banda) indicating departures and arrivals of the trains and the opening of new ticket booths.

 The material used included 3,700 tons of rail tracks produced by local metallurgic company Somisa, 50,000 tons of ballast, 700 tons of metallic accessories and 8,000 protectors for the third rail.